 In the state of Ohio, licensure areas are divided into the following categories: pre-kindergarten or pre-school age through the third grade (PK–3), fourth grade through ninth grade (late elementary school, middle school, and early high school; 4–9), seventh grade through twelfth grade (late middle school and high school; 7–12), and pre-kindergarten or kindergarten through twelfth grade (pre-kindergarten, elementary, middle, and high school; PK–12 or K–12).

 It is important to reflect on the age groups with whom you would work well in addition to the subject(s) you would like to teach.

 Licensure Area by Grades

 Current or Prospective Ohio State Undergraduate Students

 As previously mentioned, Ohio State students can complete the required MEd content courses using their chosen undergraduate major.
-Students who are seeking a licensure in Integrated Social Studies, Integrated Language Arts, Mathematics Education, Science Education or Foreign Language Education may consider speaking with an Undergraduate Advisor in the College of Arts & Sciences (614-292-6961) to discuss the best option for a major.
+Students who are seeking a licensure in Integrated Social Studies, Integrated Language Arts, Mathematics Education, Science Education or World Language Education may consider speaking with an Undergraduate Advisor in the College of Arts & Sciences (614-292-6961) to discuss the best option for a major.
 Students who are seeking a licensure in Early Childhood Education or Middle Childhood Education may consider speaking with an Undergraduate Advisor in Education and Human Ecology (614-292-9261) about the Early & Middle Childhood Studies program.